How to Screed a Floor

 A floating screed is applied above the insulation.
 This screed insulates itself well and will require the right kind of insulation or edging foam to prevent cracking due to shrinkage.
 However, it is great for keeping the underfloor warm in the home.

-Some professional companies will use liquid floor screed or latex floor screed, as these can create a smooth finish by simply pouring the mixture onto the surface without the need for a straight edge for levelling.
+Some professional companies will use liquid floor screed or latex floor screed, as although separate products, both can create a smooth finish by simply pouring the mixture onto the surface without the need for a straight edge for levelling.

 However, these types of floor screed tend to be difficult to apply if you don’t have the right tools or skills to do so, so these screeds should be left to the professionals.